wp-cool-tools/list-plugin-details/readme.txt

 == Frequently Asked Questions ==

+= How can I add the list to my page? =

+Just add the shortcode [wpo_plugin_showcase] to your page or post.

+= Is the showcase ready for Gutenberg? =

+Yes, you can use the shortcode [wpo_plugin_showcase] within Gutenberg.

 = Do I have to be a plugin author? =

 No. List Plugin Information just the official an public details of any given plugin.